KevinMarquette/kevinmarquette.github.io/_posts/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1.md

         }
     }

-This looks a little more like the powershell we know, but it still takes advantage of script blocks in a less common way.
-Here is one more translation that don't nest the scriptblocks.
+This looks a little more like the Powershell we know, but it still takes advantage of the `[scriptblock]` in a less common way.
+Here is one more translation that don't nest the `[scriptblock]`.

     $TestScript = {
         Should -ActualValue "Something" -Be -ExpectedContent "Something"